 Even if you’re just starting out, don’t be afraid to reach out to professionals that you admire (just like I did here).
 Nicolas suggests contacting thought leaders and influencers that you look up to and to try and build relationships with them.
 Don’t be discouraged by big names, as Nicolas puts it “Influencers are human just like you and I.”

 Keep tabs of who you’ve reached out to, what you spoke about, and the medium you used to contact them in a Personal CRM like UpHabit.
-You can also set a reminder to reconnect with that person at a later date to continually building your relationship.
+You can also set a reminder to reconnect with that person at a later date to continue building your relationship.

 Find more great tips like this in the article “4 keys to building an audience online through writing and thought leadership”.